 Formal Leadership Opportunities

-From Years 7 to 11, students in each homeroom elect a semester-based Class Captain who takes on a variety of roles, as required at each year level.
+From Years 4 to 9, students in each Mentor Group elect a Class Captain who takes on a variety of roles, as required at each year level.

-Class Captains meet regularly in their year level groups and with the College Leaders to establish goals and outcomes for each semester.
-This model promotes active participation in organisation, goal setting and team work.
+Class Captains meet regularly in their year level groups and with the College Leaders to establish goals and outcomes for each year.
+This model promotes active participation in organisation, goal setting and teamwork.

 Year 9 students are given the opportunity to participate in the Year 9 Ambassador Leadership Program.